Students’ Rights and Responsibilities

-To give effect to this principle, students should have representation on those university committees which specifically address student life and/or student academic issues, e.g. Student Affairs Departmental Advisory Committees, judicial committee, honors committee, and school curriculum committees.
+To give effect to this principle, students should have representation on those University committees which specifically address student life and/or student academic issues, e.g. Student Affairs Departmental Advisory Committees, student conduct committee, honors committee, and school curriculum committees.

 - VI.
 Off-Campus Freedom of Students